gotchoices/MyCHIPs/doc/learn-message.md

 Messages destined for another user's agent will typically have the following basic properties:
 - **target**: What kind of object (subsystem) the message applies to.
 For example, tally, chit, route, lift.
 - **action**: A code representing what step or function is being requested or communicated via the packet.
-  This may well be the name of state that is being suggested as the next step in a negotiation.
+  This may well be the name of the state that is being suggested as the next step in a negotiation.
 - **object**: The contents of the object (tally, chit, route, lift) itself.
 - **try**: An integer starting at 1 indicating how many times the sender has tried to send this message.
 - **last**: A timestamp for when the message was generated.